vek-kal/mwc-node/doc/state.md

 *Read this in other languages: [Korean](translations/state_KR.md), [日本語](translations/state_JP.md), [简体中文](translations/state_ZH-CN.md).*

-## The Grin State
+## The MWC State

 ### Structure

-The full state of a Grin chain consists of all the following data:
+The full state of a MWC chain consists of all the following data:

 1. The full unspent output (UTXO) set.
 1. The range proof for each output.